bmcc-mmp/mmp460/wordpress/content-management.md

 **The sidebar**

-The sidebar is an optional, separate area on the page that displays the [https://wordpress.org/support/article/wordpress-widgets/](widgets), which add additional content and features with a drag-and-drop easy setup.
+The sidebar is an optional, separate area on the page that displays the (widgets)[https://wordpress.org/support/article/wordpress-widgets/], which add additional content and features with a drag-and-drop easy setup.
+Examples of widgets are calendar or posts, custom menus or a gallery.
 The sidebar location and style are determined by the theme.
 Some themes offer more than one sidebar in different locations.
 To populate the sidebar, choose Appearance > Widgets.
 Drag any available widget to the sidebar and modify it as needed.